jnlu/groupchart/README.md

 # Summary

 Groupchart was created to replace last.fm’s community functunality, which has not been available for several years.
-With it, users can create a chart that shows which songs or albums were most popular for a group of users within a certain timeframe.
-Groupchart is a popular weekly feature in online communities such as ATRL and Reddit, with thousands of users currently being tracked to create weekly song charts.
+With groupchart, users can create a music chart that showcases which songs or albums were most popular for a group of users within a certain timeframe.
+Groupchart is a popular feature in online communities such as ATRL and Reddit, with thousands of users currently being tracked to create weekly song charts.

 # Requirements